 Despite these advantages, properties that are located near cemeteries sell for approximately 12% less than equivalent properties that are not located near cemeteries.
 While this allows buyers to get good property at lower prices, they will potentially face a loss if they decide to sell the property later on.

-For information about cremation services in Mount Vernon, WA, our empathetic and knowledgeable staff at Moles Farewell Tributes & Cremations – Bayview Chapel is here to assist you.
+For information about cremation services, our empathetic and knowledgeable staff at Moles Farewell Tributes & Cremations – Bayview Chapel is here to assist you.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can come by our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can contact us today at (360) 733-0510.